bigcommerce/dev-docs/docs/stencil-docs/localization/localizing-stores.md

  [**Blog**](https://login.mybigcommerce.com/manage/content/blog).
 You can add blog content in any language you choose.
 For details, see [Creating a Blog Post](https://support.bigcommerce.com/s/article/Using-the-Built-In-Blog#creating-post).

 ### Localizing static web pages
 If you create static pages as Stencil custom templates, you can localize their content just like other theme pages' content.
-However, if you create custom pages in the BigCommerce control panel under **Storefront > Web Pages**, (if MSF is active on your store go to **Channel Manager > Channels > Edit Settings > **Web Pages**), you must also enter their localized content in the control panel.
+However, if you create custom pages in the BigCommerce control panel under **Storefront > Web Pages**, (if MSF is active on your store go to **Channel Manager > Channels > Storefronts > Quick links > Web Pages**), you must also enter their localized content in the control panel.

 ### Managing transactional emails